 Ríos Montt receives his primary and secondary schooling in Huehuetenango.
 He begins his career in the Guatemalan Army straight after finishing school in 1943.
 In 1946 he enrols as a cadet at the Escuela Politecnica (Military Academy) in Guatemala City.
 His training includes a period at the notorious United States Army School of the Americas (SOA - since renamed the Western Hemisphere Institute for Security Cooperation) at Fort Gulick in the Panama Canal Zone.

 Dubbed the "school of assassins" and the "school of coups", the SOA provides instruction in counterinsurgency strategies, psychological warfare, torture and assassination.
-Ríos Montt takes a basic infantry course and a "special" course in mechanics, motors and heavy weapons at the school in 1950.
+Ríos Montt takes a basic infantry course and a special course in mechanics, motors and heavy weapons at the school in 1950.

 After graduating from the Military Academy in 1950, Ríos Montt sees active duty, works as an instructor at the Military Academy and spends time on the general staff, all the while rising steadily through the ranks.

-In 1961 he takes a course in counterinsurgency at Fort Bragg, North Carolina.
+In 1961 Ríos Montt takes a course in counterinsurgency at Fort Bragg, North Carolina.
 From 1961 to 1963 he attends general and command staff courses run by the Italian Army.
 In 1968 he is appointed army deputy chief-of-staff.
 In 1970 he becomes director of the Military Academy.
 In 1972 he is promoted to the rank of brigadier-general and appointed as army chief-of-staff.

-The civil war goes into full swing when the groups begin to engage in armed conflict.
+1962 - A welter of guerrilla groups emerge following a government crackdown on dissent.
+The Guatemalan civil war goes into full swing when the groups begin to engage in armed conflict with the security forces.